geudde/attic-chest/pages/04.season-3/04.meeting-32/03.query/docs.md

 I never yet could well explain
 The failure of the Bacon.

-At length I cred “I’ll think no more!
+At length I cried “I’ll think no more!
 The story’s old and musty
 So many years are now gone o’er
 — The Bacon must be rusty!”